 At Munley Law Personal Injury Attorneys, we work on a contingent fee basis.
 This means that you pay nothing upfront or out of your own pocket.
 If and when we obtain a settlement or verdict in your case, we collect a standard portion of the settlement plus any additional costs.
 The contingent fee protects you from financial risk and gives all people access to the best legal representation money can buy.

 Our Truck Accident Lawyers Can Help You With Your Tanker Truck Lawsuit

 If you or a loved one has been injured in an accident involving a tanker truck, you may have a right to recover financial compensation for your medical costs and other losses.
-The tanker truck accident attorneys of Munley Law Personal Injury Attorneys have dealt with trucking firms and their insurance companies in Pennsylvania, New York and New Jersey for more than 60 years.
+The tanker truck accident attorneys of Munley Law Personal Injury Attorneys have dealt with trucking firms and their insurance companies for more than 60 years.
 Let us put that experience to work for you.

-Call us today at 570-338-4494 or use on online contact form.
+Call us today or use our online contact form.
 We provide FREE consultations and we only collect a fee if we win for you.